Alyshia Gálvez: Eating NAFTA: Trade, Food Policies, and the Destruction of Mexico

-Through her multi-sited ethnography, Gálvez looks at how the North American Free Trade Agreement (NAFTA) has caused drastic decline in Mexico's crop diversity, alienated millions of farmers with small land holdings, and resulted in a public health crisis.
+Published by the University of California Press in 2018, this multi-sited ethnography, looks at how the North American Free Trade Agreement (NAFTA) has caused drastic decline in Mexico's crop diversity, alienated millions of farmers with small land holdings, and resulted in a public health crisis.
 At the center of the book's narrative is the changing political and social life and inequalities emerging from the NAFTA-induced farming system in Mexico.
 The book received the Anne G. Lipow Endowment Fund in Social Justice and Human Rights.
 In her review of the book, Anthropologist Laura Kihlström writes that the book is 'timely and well-research... on how neoliberalism, through trans-national trade deals and ideological shifts, impact people's sovereignty in defining their food systems and foodways.'
 Elites and other privileged class often reap benefits from such agreements while marginalized communities experience devastating consequences.
 Thereby, the book is a critical intervention in the existing literature on food security.

 In 2019, the book was one of the two honourable mentions at the Latin American Studies Association's Best Social Science Book Award in the Mexico section.

+In 2022, the book was published in Spanish on Fondo de Cultural Ecónomica as Comer con el TLC: Comercio, políticas alimentarias y la destrucción de México.
+In a 2024 review in Revista Mexicana de Sociología, Libertad Castro Colina wrote that the book is "una espléndida obra y por su profundo análisis, que refleja la realidad alimenticia mexicana a los dos lados de la frontera," is a splendid work that with its deep analysis, reflects the reality of the Mexican food system on both sides of the border.

+Guadalupe in New York: Devotion and the Struggle for Citizenship Rights among Mexican Immigrants

+Published by New York University Press in 2009, Guadalupe in New York is Gálvez's first book, revised from her PhD dissertation.
+This multi-sited ethnography examines the activism for immigration reform by organizations called comités guadalupanos, confraternal social organizations that were then linked under the umbrella of Asociación Tepeyac.
+In small and large forms of activism, devotional practices to Our Lady of Guadalupe and community organizing, the members of these organizations sought to achieve immigration reform enabling Mexican migrants in the United States to regularize their status.